SmashedFrenzy16/SmashedFrenzy16/README.md

 Note: I will be making Blender addons soon!

-Additional Note: I will also start more regular developement of HTML, CSS and JavaScript, plus also a new major project coming along soon!
+Additional Note: I will also start more regular developement of HTML, CSS and JavaScript, plus a new major project is in the making that will come along soon!
+So stay tuned for that!